-Owners of private number plates sometimes have a tendency to alter the legal display of their registrations.
+Some owners of private number plates have been known to alter the legal display of their registrations.
 It used to be seen as a cheeky change which could result in a telling off if you got caught.
-The laws relating to the correct display of registrations on number plates have become much tighter and are now actively enforced.
-As a result you now risk having your registration confiscated if you fail to play by the rules.
+The law relating to the correct display of registrations on number plates has become much tighter and is now actively enforced.
+As a result you risk having your registration confiscated if you fail to play by the rules.

 What exactly are we talking about when we refer to altering your private number plates?

-It could be the use of a different character font, placing a screw or bolt in a place where it should not be or making the letters and numbers smaller than required.
-Reputable cherished number plate dealers will depict a registration in their adverts exactly as it needs to be displayed on your car to stay on the correct side of the law.
-This is very important so that potential customers are not fooled into buying personalised registrations and transferring them to their vehicles which need to be altered to achieve the desired look.
+It could be the use of a different character font, placing a screw or bolt in a place where it should not be or making the letters and numbers smaller.
+Reputable cherished number plate dealers will always depict a registration in their adverts exactly as it should be displayed on a car to stay on the correct side of the law.
+In our opinion it is unfair to trick a customer into buying a personalised registration if it has to be altered in order to achieve the desired look.

 As well as cracking down on motorists who flout the law by displaying illegal number plates, the rules have become much stricter for the manufacturers and retailers of the actual plastic plates.
 There is now a Register of Number Plate Suppliers which is managed by the Driver & Vehicle Licensing Agency (DVLA).
 If you buy your number plates from someone who is not included on the DVLA Register, you run the risk of being fined as your number plates may not be legal.